Potatoes – one of the most commonly eaten vegetables on the planet has its fans and its enemies.

 Hey maybe that’s why I don’t like potatoes.
 I also don’t like tomatoes and eggplant, other nightshades.

-Note: Green potatoes (caused by exposure to the sun) have large amounts of alkaloids as do the spouts.
-Therefore avoid green potatoes and cut out the sprout and its eye before use.
+Note: Green potatoes (caused by exposure to the sun) have large amounts of alkaloids as do the sprouts.
+Avoid green potatoes and cut out the sprout and its eye before using them.

 Suggestion: Baked potato chips are safer with less oil.